Grassroots movement delivers nearly 50,000 signatures that called for cancellation of Anti-Semitic SJP conference at UCLA

-November 26, 2018 — The grassroots movement Stopantisemitism.org today delivered a petition with more than 36,000 signatures to University of California, Los Angeles (UCLA) Chancellor Gene Block, who refused to cancel the antisemitic national conference held by SJP on November 16-18 on campus, despite calls to nix the gathering by U.S. Rep. Brad Sherman (D-CA), by the Los Angeles City Council which approved a special resolution introduced by councilman Paul Koretz, by the City Council of West Hollywood, by nationwide communities, students and activists, and the petition’s 36k+ signatories.
+November 26, 2018 — The grassroots movement Stopantisemitism.org today delivered a petition with nearly 50,000 signatures to University of California, Los Angeles (UCLA) Chancellor Gene Block, who refused to cancel the antisemitic national conference held by SJP on November 16-18 on campus, despite calls to nix the gathering by U.S. Rep. Brad Sherman (D-CA), by the Los Angeles City Council which approved a special resolution introduced by councilman Paul Koretz, by the City Council of West Hollywood, by nationwide communities, students and activists, and the petition’s 36k+ signatories.

 In a letter to UCLA Chancellor Block, Rep. Sherman had warned the university of the legal liabilities associated with hosting the SJP national conference, which welcomed only those who have been “verified and vouched for” by SJP or another anti-Israel campus groups.